main menu

 to Felixstowe Landguard Point

-The first generation SMP for the Suffolk coastline, covering the 72 km of coastline between Lowestoft and Felixstowe, was completed in 1998.
-This SMP is now being reviewed by Haskoning UK Ltd for Suffolk Coastal District Council (SCDC) as lead authority for the operating authorities.
-Terry Oakes Associates Ltd is project managing the development of the new SMP on behalf of SCDC.
-The review has been undertaken fully in accordance with the methods set out in the Government’s publication “Shoreline Management Plans Guidance, Volumes 1 and 2.
-March 2006” (available here).
+The first generation Shoreline Management Plan for the Suffolk coastline, between Lowestoft and Felixstowe, was completed in 1998, covering a length of coastline of approximately 72 km.
+This SMP was reviewed by Haskoning UK Ltd for Suffolk Coastal District Council as lead authority for the operating authorities.
+Terry Oakes Associates Ltd project managed the development of the new SMP on behalf of SCDC.

 Landguard Point